 Cybercrime is a billion-dollar industry.
-Like other sectors, it is an evolving one: rather than create new viruses, malicious actors are focusing on launching more sophisticated and financially rewarding cyberattacks.
-That’s not all, the industry is becoming increasingly accessible to wannabe hackers and small-time scammers who can buy cheap hacking tools off the dark web.
+Like other sectors, it is also an evolving one.
+Rather than creating new viruses, malicious actors are launching more sophisticated and financially rewarding cyberattacks.
+That’s not all.
+The industry is becoming increasingly accessible to wannabe hackers and small-time scammers who can buy cheap hacking tools off the dark web.

-In the past, most criminals were uneducated and had little motivation.
+In the past, most criminals had little motivation or education.
 Nowadays, there is a new breed of criminal that is intelligent, educated and knows their way around a computer.
 These people are tough to find since they often live in another country and only access your accounts and information from long distances over the internet.

-This has brought about a new type of security company that’s also highly trained and focused on stopping these thieves from entering your home or business from afar.
-If the thought of cyber surveillance has ever crossed your mind, you may want to take action sooner rather than later.
+This has brought about a new type of security company that focuses on stopping these thieves from entering your home or business from afar.
+If the thought of cyber crime surveillance has ever crossed your mind, you may want to take action sooner rather than later.

-Internet surveillance, the surreptitious monitoring of online behaviors – from the ecommerce and banking sites you visit to the products you buy, transactions you perform, videos you watch and social media sites you spend time on – is a blatant invasion of your privacy not to mention the material damage that can result from this crime.
+Internet surveillance, the surreptitious monitoring of online behaviors – from the ecommerce and banking sites you visit to the products you buy, transactions you perform, videos you watch and social media sites you spend time on – is a blatant invasion of your privacy.
+Not to mention, significant material damage can result from this crime.

-A cybercrime surveillance system can comprise both software and services that offer protection against identity theft and cyber-attacks.
-A cyber security plan includes a number of essential safeguards that detect breaches early, prevent malicious software already on your system from executing their intended attack, and monitor continuously for immediate alerts when potential compromises are suspected.
+A cybercrime surveillance system can comprise both software and services that protect against identity theft and cyber-attacks.
+A cyber security plan includes a number of essential safeguards that detect breaches early, prevent malicious software already on your system from executing their attack, and monitor continuously for immediate alerts for potential compromises.

 Here is a look at the essential cybercrime surveillance software different groups of consumers need.